httpbilal/task-navigator-backend/README.md

 - Project Management: Create, update, and delete projects within a workspace.
 - Status Tracking: Track the status of tasks to monitor progress.
 - API Security: Implement authentication and authorization mechanisms to secure the API.
-- Service Management: Connect with MongoDB for seamless integration and data management.
+- Service Management: Connect with MongoDB for seamless integration and enabling storage of user log activity.
 - Log User Activity: Tracking and Logging user activity.

 ## Technologies